tkm3d1a/tkm3d1a/README.md

 Below are my current project plans...

-1. A version control numbering system
+1. A smart product numbering system
-    -  This would allow a user to smartly number and track across a variety of project types
+    - This would allow a user to smartly number and track across a variety of project and product types
     - The idea is meant for more physical projects but can be adapted to be used with anything requiring version control systems
     - The intent is to write this mostly in C# and WPF
 2. A Pathifinding algorithim visualizer